 The Confluence Project is planned on property commonly referred to as the “Haymarket Site” at the confluence of the Chippewa and Eau Claire rivers in downtown Eau Claire.
 The site along Eau Claire Street and Graham Avenue consists of the Farmers Store and Market Square buildings that border the downtown Haymarket parking lot.

 The project includes a community arts center and a mixed-use development consisting of retail/commercial space, public parking and university student housing.
-Expanding the site to include buildings along South Barstow Street to allow for additional commercial space also is being considered.
+Expanding the site to include buildings along South Barstow Street is part of the approved general development plan.